Categories

 This photo is displayed over the entire surface of the shop window at 3660-3662 Saint-Laurent Boulevard as part of the project « La Main en histoire(s) », a collaboration between the Friends of Saint-Laurent Boulevard and the Société de développement du boulevard Saint-Laurent, 2020-2021.

 (Text by Bernard Vallée.
-Translated by Justin Bur)
+Translated and revised by Justin Bur)